 Dark figures drew themselves out of the wreckage and flitted away, till the screams of the littluns and Piggy's gasps were once more

-(ophthalmology) eyesight abnormality resulting from the eye's faulty refractive ability; distant objects appear blurred
+eyesight abnormality in which distant objects appear blurred

 The twins watched anxiously and Piggy sat expressionless behind the luminous wall of his

 too numerous to be counted